PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 domain(A)
 ```
 Hence, a `Tensor` instance such as `A` is just a specific case of `TensorMap` with an empty
 domain, i.e. a `ProductSpace{CartesianSpace,0}` instance.
-In particular, we can represent a
+For example, we can represent a
 vector `v` and matrix `m` as
 ```@repl tutorial
 v = Tensor(randn, ℝ^3)
 m1 = TensorMap(randn, ℝ^4, ℝ^3)
 m2 = TensorMap(randn, ℝ^4 → ℝ^2) # alternative syntax for TensorMap(randn, ℝ^2, ℝ^4)
 w = m1 * v # matrix vector product
-m3 = m2*m1 # matrix matrix product
+m3 = m2 * m1 # matrix matrix product
 ```
 Note that for the construction of `m1`, in accordance with how one specifies the dimensions
 of a matrix (e.g. `randn(4,3)`), the first space is the codomain and the second the domain.
 This is somewhat opposite to the general notation for a function `f:domain→codomain`, so
-that we also support this more mathemical notation, as illustrated in the construction of
+that we also support this more mathematical notation, as illustrated in the construction of
 `m2`.
-In fact, there is a third syntax which mixes both and reads as
+There is a third syntax which mixes both like `TensorMap(randn, codomain←domain)`.
-`TensorMap(randn, codomain←domain)`.

 This 'matrix vector' or 'matrix matrix' product can be computed between any two `TensorMap`
 instances for which the domain of the first matches with the codomain of the second, e.g.